Atrocious Poets

 Third Thursday of each month • 6:30 to 8 p.m.

-The Records Department • 216 Main St. Woodstock, IL
+The Records Department • 315 E. South St. Woodstock, IL

 Every third Thursday we co-host a poetry open mic at the coolest record shop in town, The Records Department.
-Join us over at their new spot on Main St. for some fine poetry shenanigans.
+Join us for some fine poetry shenanigans.
 Sign up at the door to read your stuff or just hang out and soak in the poetry.
 The shop is wheelchair accessible.

 SATURDAYS AT THE MALL